* Course credits pertain to 2022-2023 academic year.

 The goal of this course is to provide an intense and thorough encounter with the nervous system so that students are prepared for their clinical clerkships, and for further scientific and clinical mastery of this discipline.
 Clinically relevant neuroanatomy and neurophysiology are covered in such a way that students will master clinical localization and pathophysiology.
 Specific disease states are introduced with consideration of pathophysiology, diagnostics and therapeutics to foster understanding of clinical neuroscience and to prepare students for the Neurology clerkship.
 The major focus is clinical localization and differential diagnosis of neurological disorders so that diagnostic and therapeutic plans can be formulated.

-Course Director J. Clay Goodman, M.D.
+Associate Course Director: J. Clay Goodman, M.D.

 Patient Safety: MBPSA-MAIN

 The goal of this course is to prepare learners with the foundational knowledge necessary to understand the context, key principles and competencies associated with the discipline of patient safety in the delivery of healthcare services.
 Additionally, students will learn to recognize weaknesses in our medical system that can lead to patient safety events and will be empowered to promote a culture of safety in the clinical environment.